vic/params/README.md

 ## About

-If you've been doing [Ecto][Ecto] based applications lately, you know Ecto provides a very easy way to populate your models with data comming from request parameters, validating and casting their values along the way.
+If you've been doing [Ecto][Ecto] based applications lately, you know Ecto provides a very easy way to populate structs with data comming from request parameters, validating and casting their values along the way.

 All this thanks to the [Ecto.Schema][Ecto.Schema] and [Ecto.Changeset][cast] modules.